what3words/w3w-swift-wrapper/README.md

 ```
 ### Usage

-Calls to the API are done thourgh a shared singleton.
+Calls to the API are done through a shared singleton.
 Also, each call takes a completion block as the last parameter.
 This allows Swift's trailing closure syntax to be used.
 The return values are helper objects containing the relevant values.
 If there was a problem with any call, it will be indicated by the error object.
 See example below.

 ## Convert To 3 Word Address